linnearice/Election_Analysis/README.md

 1. Calculate the total number of votes cast.

     County:
-2. Get a list of counties participating in the vote.
+2. Get a list of counties in the vote.
 3. Calculate the percentage of votes for each county.
 4. Calculate the total votes for each county.
 5. Determine the county with the largest voter turnout.